Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

-We thank Yaoliang Yu for pointing out a mistake in an earlier version of this paper, and Luc Devroye for fruitful discussions.
+\begin{acks} We thank the anonymous referees of the Journal of the ACM for their valuable comments which have substantially improved the presentation, and for proposing the new proof of \Lemma{litvak_newnew} which resulted in logarithmic improvements in \Lemma{coreformixtures} and \Theorem{upper_bound}.
+We are grateful to Yaoliang Yu, for pointing out a mistake in an earlier version of this paper, and Luc Devroye, for fruitful discussions.
+Hassan Ashtiani and Nicholas Harvey were supported by NSERC Discovery Grants.
+Christopher Liaw was supported by an NSERC graduate award.
 Abbas Mehrabian was supported by a CRM-ISM postdoctoral fellowship and an IVADO-Apog\'ee-CFREF postdoctoral fellowship.
-Nicholas Harvey and Hassan Ashtiani were supported by NSERC Discovery Grants.
-Christopher Liaw was supported by an NSERC graduate award.
 Yaniv Plan was supported by NSERC grant 22R23068.
+This work started during the Foundations of Machine Learning program at The Simons Institute for the Theory of Computing in Spring 2017. \end{acks}